 Finding the right pen for you is no easy ordeal.
-With the variety in pen tips, ink formulas, and colors, you might be overwhelmed by the amount of selection, especially when it comes to the world of Japanese stationery.
+With the variety of pen tips, ink formulas, and colors, you might be overwhelmed by the amount of selection, especially when it comes to the world of Japanese stationery.

-Today we’re going to show you some of the best pens from Japan that are definitely worth checking out if you’re a planner addict, stationery fiend, or just love collecting different kinds of pens.
+Today we’re going to show you some of the best pens from Japan that are definitely worth checking out if you’re a planner addict, a stationery fiend, or just love collecting different kinds of pens.

 The Pilot Frixion pen line comes in many different sizes, from large barrels to thin 0.38 tips.
 If you’re concerned about making mistakes but either don’t like the finish of a pencil, or don’t like seeing lines of correction tape on your writing surface, you might like the Pilot Frixion Erasable line.
 This replaces a pencil for a lot of people, especially those who are using it for taking extensive notes.